DialedRide KineMetric Evidence Desk

 Can the system diagnose injuries?

-No. KineMetric can support biomechanical observation and professional reasoning, but it is not a medical diagnostic tool.
-Injury diagnosis should be handled by appropriately qualified clinicians.
+No. KineMetric can support biomechanical observation and professional reasoning, but it is not a diagnostic or medical decision-making tool.
+Injury diagnosis and treatment decisions should stay with appropriately qualified professionals.

 Workflow, Reports & Privacy